tarwn/lessthandot-hugo/blogs/content/posts/2010-10-22-find-who-ran-shrinkfile.md

 **Take the following scenario:**

-Company’s database team consists of six DBAs and each of these DBAs is in charge of specific SQL Server instances.
-Although each is assigned a specific group of the total number of instances, when the need arises, they will take care of each other’s instances.
+Company's database team consists of six DBAs and each of these DBAs is in charge of specific SQL Server instances.
+Although each is assigned a specific group of the total number of instances, when the need arises, they will take care of each other's instances.
 One of the DBAs noticed that a transaction log file on one of their database servers has been truncated and a shrink file run on it.
 The question came up, “My log file was truncated, shrunk and blown to the wind.
 Who did it?”

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/shrinkfile_1.gif" alt="" title="" width="307" height="203" />